qutip/qutip/doc/development/roadmap.rst

 The planned timeline for the release is:

-- **alpha version, April 2021**.
+- **alpha version, September 2022**.
 Core features packaged and available for experienced users to test.
-- **beta version, July 2021**.
+- **beta version, November 2022**.
 All required features and documentation complete, packaged and ready for community testing.
-- **full release, September 2021**.
+- **full release, December 2022**.
 Full tested version released.

+Planned supported environment:

+- python 3.8 ..
+3.11
+- numpy 1.20 ..
+1.23
+- scipy 1.5 ..
+1.8